 - The products must not exceed the quantity indicated by the Philippines authorities (more details below)

-- The goods must be brought into the Philippines either in the traveller’s personal baggage, a balikbayan box, or a parcel sent through mail or delivery service.
+- The goods must be brought into the Philippines either in the traveler’s personal baggage, a balikbayan box, or a parcel sent through mail or delivery service.

-Here’s the list of regulated products you can carry into the country without prior clearance and the respective quantities allowed:
+Here’s the list of regulated products foreigners can carry into the country without prior clearance and the respective quantities allowed:

 - Assorted cosmetics: max.
 5 kilograms